 |Red Blood Cells||5||5-8||80%-90%|

 As these contaminants build up on the outside of the filter, it becomes harder for your furnace to pull fresh air through.
-This reduces your system’s efficiency and can become a big problem if a filter becomes blocked.
+The particles reduce your system's efficiency and can become a big problem if a screen becomes entirely blocked.

-Most furnace filters are located inside the blower compartment.
-If you have discarded your furnace manual or never received one, look up the serial number for your furnace online and there may be a manual.
+Most furnace filters live inside the blower compartment.
+If you have discarded your furnace manual or never received one, look up the serial number for your furnace online, and there may be a manual.
 Otherwise, a professional will be able to help.

-Depending on your home’s HVAC usage and the type of filter you buy, furnace filters can last anywhere between 1 to 12 months.
-Furnace filters can cost as low as $0.93 and as high as $250, depending on your MERV.
-Your furnace filter packaging should include a recommend replace period.
+Depending on your home's HVAC usage and the type of filter you buy, furnace filters can last anywhere between 1 to 12 months.
+Furnace filters can cost as low as $0.93 and as high as $250, depending on your MERV rating.
+Your furnace filter packaging should include a recommended replacement period.

-The U.S. Energy Star program recommends that you change your home’s air filter every 3 months, citing that this one simple task can cut your annual energy bills by $115.
-At minimum, most HVAC professionals recommend that you change your furnace filter before the winter season starts.
-This is a great practice as furnace filters are much cheaper than the cost of repair.
+The U.S. Energy Star program recommends that you change your home's air filter every three months, as this one task can cut your annual energy bills by $115.
+At a minimum, most HVAC professionals recommend that you change your furnace filter before the winter season starts.

 Inspect your home's ductwork for blockages, cracks, and holes

 After inspection, most cracks can be sealed with duct tape to prevent anything else from getting in there.
 In extreme cases, you may need to replace your duct altogether.
-Duct material can be found at your local hardware store at a fairly low price, and as always is much cheaper than the cost of future furnace repairs.
+Duct material is available at your local hardware store at a reasonably low price and is much cheaper than the cost of future furnace repairs.

 Make sure that your heating vents are opened and clear

 Before running your heating system for the first time, take a walk around your house and check that all vents are open and cleaned.
-It is a good idea to clean the grilles while you’re at it.
-These can be removed with a screwdriver and cleaned with a hose outside.
-If you can’t remove the grille, you can simply take a duster, a cloth, or even a vacuum hose to try to remove some of the dust and dirt collected there.
+It is a good idea to clean the grilles while you're at it -- these can be removed with a screwdriver and cleaned with a hose outside.
+If you can't remove the grille, you can simply take a duster, a cloth, or even a vacuum hose to try to remove some of the dust and dirt collected between the blades or dividers.

 Know when to call a professional

-The average cost of installing a new furnace in the US is about $4,000.
-Regular maintenance not only keeps repair costs down, but can also help to maintain your home’s energy efficiency.
+The average price of installing a new furnace in the U.S. is about $4,000.
+Regular maintenance not only keeps repair costs down but can also help to maintain your home's energy efficiency.
 The average life expectancy of a furnace is 16 to 20 years, depending upon usage and upkeep.

-Luckily, there are a lot of things you can do to maintain your home’s heating system throughout the year to guarantee that it stays functional for years to come.
-The best way to ensure your home is ready for the cold is to have an HVAC specialist thoroughly inspect your system before the heavy use hits.
+Luckily, there are a lot of things you can do to maintain your home's heating system throughout the year to guarantee that it stays functional for years to come.
+The best way to ensure your home is ready for the cold is to have an HVAC specialist thoroughly inspect your system.